Magnetar: 1979 discovery

-On March 5, 1979, a few months after the successful dropping of satellites into the atmosphere of Venus, the two unmanned Soviet spaceprobes, Venera 11 and 12, were hit by a blast of gamma radiation at approximately 10:51 EST. This contact raised the radiation readings on both the probes from a normal 100 counts per second to over 200,000 counts a second, in only a fraction of a millisecond.
+On March 5, 1979, a few months after the successful dropping of landers into the atmosphere of Venus, the two uncrewed Soviet spaceprobes Venera 11 and 12, then in heliocentric orbit, were hit by a blast of gamma radiation at approximately 10:51 EST. This contact raised the radiation readings on both the probes from a normal 100 counts per second to over 200,000 counts a second in only a fraction of a millisecond.

-This burst of gamma rays quickly continued to spread.
-Eleven seconds later, Helios 2, a NASA probe, which was in orbit around the Sun, was saturated by the blast of radiation.
-It soon hit Venus, and the Pioneer Venus Orbiter's detectors were overcome by the wave.
-Seconds later, Earth received the wave of radiation, where the powerful output of gamma rays inundated the detectors of three U.S. Department of Defense Vela satellites, the Soviet Prognoz 7 satellite, and the Einstein Observatory.
-Just before the wave exited the Solar System, the blast also hit the International Sun–Earth Explorer.
-This extremely powerful blast of gamma radiation constituted the strongest wave of extra-solar gamma rays ever detected; it was over 100 times more intense than any known previous extra-solar burst.
-Because gamma rays travel at the speed of light and the time of the pulse was recorded by several distant spacecraft as well as on Earth, the source of the gamma radiation could be calculated to an accuracy of about 2 arcseconds.
-The direction of the source corresponded with the remnants of a star that had gone supernova around 3000 BCE.
-It was in the Large Magellanic Cloud and the source was named SGR 0525-66; the event itself was named GRB 790305b, the first-observed SGR megaflare.
+Eleven seconds later, Helios 2, a NASA probe, itself in orbit around the Sun, was saturated by the blast of radiation.
+It soon hit Venus, where the Pioneer Venus Orbiter's detectors were overcome by the wave.
+Shortly thereafter the gamma rays inundated the detectors of three U.S. Department of Defense Vela satellites, the Soviet Prognoz 7 satellite, and the Einstein Observatory, all orbiting Earth.
+Before exiting the Solar System the radiation was detected by the International Sun–Earth Explorer in halo orbit.

+At the time, this was the strongest wave of extra-solar gamma rays ever detected at over 100 times as intense as any previously known burst.
+Given the speed of light and its detection by several widely dispersed spacecraft, the source of the gamma radiation could be triangulated to within an accuracy of approximately 2 arcseconds.
+The direction of the source corresponded with SGR 0525−66, the remnant of a star that had exploded as a supernova around 3000 BCE.
+It was in the Large Magellanic Cloud and the event was named GRB 790305b, the first-observed SGR megaflare.